Unit 5 - Practice Quiz

 8 What is the term for an email attack where the sender manipulates the address to make it appear as if it came from a trusted source?

-A. Email Spoofing
+A. Email Sniffing

 B. Email Spiking